-We are pleased to announce a special 1-day event, comprising presentations, tech demos, and workshops.
+We are pleased to announce a special one-day event, comprising presentations, tech demos, and workshops.
 This is designed to facilitate collaboration between technologists and scientists, from both academic and commercial sectors.
 The aims are to:

 - Explore new technologies that could be used to collect data on individuals and their environments in future data collections of large-scale surveys.
 For commercial companies, this represents an opportunity to have their technology used at scale in future, in some of the most prestigious scientific studies run in the UK.

 - Develop collaborative links between academics working on large-scale studies, academics developing innovative approaches to measurement, and those working in/with new technology, including commercial companies.

 The UK is fortunate to run multiple historic and scientifically important large scale surveys (population cohort studies).
 These follow large numbers of individuals and collect data about their life circumstances repeatedly over time.
 Data are mainly collected through self-reports (survey questions), biomedical samples (such as saliva, urine or blood), and cognitive tests.
 Many are housed at UCL – for example those run by the Centre for Longitudinal Studies (CLS), the MRC Unit for Lifelong Health and Ageing (LHA), the English Longitudinal Study of Ageing (ELSA), and Whitehall II.